Pinterest, Inc. (NYSE:PINS) Shares Sold by Donoghue Forlines LLC

-Donoghue Forlines LLC lessened its stake in shares of Pinterest, Inc. (NYSE:PINS – Get Rating) by 70.1% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+Donoghue Forlines LLC decreased its holdings in shares of Pinterest, Inc. (NYSE:PINS – Get Rating) by 70.1% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 8,788 shares of the company’s stock after selling 20,593 shares during the quarter.
-Donoghue Forlines LLC’s holdings in Pinterest were worth $205,000 at the end of the most recent reporting period.
+Donoghue Forlines LLC’s holdings in Pinterest were worth $205,000 as of its most recent SEC filing.

-A number of other large investors have also recently bought and sold shares of PINS.
-Acadian Asset Management LLC grew its holdings in Pinterest by 21.9% during the 1st quarter.
-Acadian Asset Management LLC now owns 13,589 shares of the company’s stock valued at $334,000 after buying an additional 2,437 shares during the last quarter.
-MetLife Investment Management LLC acquired a new stake in shares of Pinterest during the first quarter worth $906,000.
-Raymond James Trust N.A. boosted its holdings in shares of Pinterest by 29.0% during the first quarter.
-Raymond James Trust N.A. now owns 11,342 shares of the company’s stock worth $279,000 after purchasing an additional 2,550 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its holdings in shares of Pinterest by 11.6% during the first quarter.
-Dimensional Fund Advisors LP now owns 492,299 shares of the company’s stock worth $12,118,000 after purchasing an additional 51,318 shares during the last quarter.
-Finally, Sei Investments Co. boosted its holdings in shares of Pinterest by 261.5% during the first quarter.
-Sei Investments Co. now owns 273,925 shares of the company’s stock worth $6,691,000 after purchasing an additional 198,153 shares during the last quarter.
+Other hedge funds have also made changes to their positions in the company.
+Cohanzick Management LLC purchased a new position in shares of Pinterest in the 1st quarter worth $25,000.
+Castleview Partners LLC raised its position in shares of Pinterest by 1,716.0% in the 2nd quarter.
+Castleview Partners LLC now owns 1,816 shares of the company’s stock worth $100,000 after buying an additional 1,716 shares during the period.
+Stonebridge Capital Advisors LLC raised its position in shares of Pinterest by 5,138.9% in the 1st quarter.
+Stonebridge Capital Advisors LLC now owns 1,886 shares of the company’s stock worth $46,000 after buying an additional 1,850 shares during the period.
+Activest Wealth Management raised its position in shares of Pinterest by 1,994.8% in the 3rd quarter.
+Activest Wealth Management now owns 2,032 shares of the company’s stock worth $47,000 after buying an additional 1,935 shares during the period.
+Finally, Venture Visionary Partners LLC purchased a new position in shares of Pinterest in the 2nd quarter worth $39,000.
 Institutional investors and hedge funds own 71.95% of the company’s stock.

 Analysts Set New Price Targets

 PINS has been the topic of several research reports.
-The Goldman Sachs Group raised Pinterest from a “neutral” rating to a “buy” rating and increased their target price for the stock from $24.00 to $31.00 in a research report on Wednesday, October 5th.
-Credit Suisse Group increased their target price on Pinterest from $24.00 to $25.00 and gave the stock a “neutral” rating in a research report on Wednesday, January 25th.
 Guggenheim increased their target price on Pinterest to $26.00 in a research report on Tuesday, November 1st.
-Royal Bank of Canada increased their target price on Pinterest from $23.00 to $24.00 and gave the stock a “sector perform” rating in a research report on Friday, October 28th.
-Finally, Morgan Stanley increased their target price on Pinterest from $18.00 to $19.00 and gave the stock an “equal weight” rating in a research report on Wednesday, January 18th.
+Royal Bank of Canada raised their price objective on Pinterest from $23.00 to $24.00 and gave the company a “sector perform” rating in a research report on Friday, October 28th.
+Citigroup raised their price objective on Pinterest from $25.00 to $26.00 and gave the company a “neutral” rating in a research report on Monday, October 31st.
+Rosenblatt Securities raised their price objective on Pinterest from $21.00 to $23.00 and gave the company a “neutral” rating in a research report on Tuesday, November 15th.
+Finally, Morgan Stanley raised their price objective on Pinterest from $18.00 to $19.00 and gave the company an “equal weight” rating in a research report on Wednesday, January 18th.
 Fifteen analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
 Based on data from MarketBeat, the stock has an average rating of “Hold” and an average price target of $28.92.

 About Pinterest